Vacuum permeability: Ampere-defined vacuum permeability

+The 2022 CODATA value for μ0 in the new system is 4π × 0.99999999987(16)×10^-7 H/m.
+The relative deviation of the recommended measured value (1.3E-10 or 0.13 parts per billion) from the former defined value is within its uncertainty (1.6E-10, in relative terms, or 0.16 parts per billion).

 Terminology

-Standards organizations have recently moved to magnetic constant as the preferred name for μ0, although the older name continues to be listed as a synonym.
+NIST/CODATA refers to μ0 as the vacuum magnetic permeability.
+Prior to the 2019 revision, it was referred to as the magnetic constant.
 Historically, the constant μ0 has had different names.
-In the 1987 IUPAP Red book, for example, this constant was still called permeability of vacuum.
+In the 1987 IUPAP Red book, for example, this constant was called the permeability of vacuum.
 Another, now rather rare and obsolete, term is "magnetic permittivity of vacuum".
-See, for example, Servant et al. The term "vacuum permeability" (and variations thereof, such as "permeability of free space") remains very widespread.
+See, for example, Servant et al. Variations thereof, such as "permeability of free space", remain widespread.

-The name "magnetic constant" was used by standards organizations in order to avoid use of the terms "permeability" and "vacuum", which have physical meanings.
-This change of preferred name had been made because μ0 was a defined value, and was not the result of experimental measurement (see below).
+The name "magnetic constant" was briefly used by standards organizations in order to avoid use of the terms "permeability" and "vacuum", which have physical meanings.
+The change of name had been made because μ0 was a defined value, and was not the result of experimental measurement (see below).
 In the new SI system, the permeability of vacuum no longer has a defined value, but is a measured quantity, with an uncertainty related to that of the (measured) dimensionless fine structure constant.